Candy Okutsu: Career

 Candy Okutsu made her professional wrestling debut on August 4, 1992, at the age of 17, for the JWP Joshi Puroresu.
 During her tenure there, she would go on to win the Junior Championship twice until she retired in 1997 due to an injury.

 She made her comeback on February 18, 1998, and joined ARSION.
 Soon after her return, she was given then gimmick of Tiger Dream, the first female version of Tiger Mask.
-Okutsu retired from professional wrestling for the final time on January 5, 2001.
+Okutsu retired from professional wrestling for the second and final time on January 5, 2001.